Cleveland man faces 648 more charges in abduction of women

-CLEVELAND Former Cleveland school bus driver Ariel Castro now faces 977 criminal charges stemming from the abduction and imprisonment of three women who were freed two months ago after a decade of captivity, as 648 new charges were added on Friday, prosecutors said.
+CLEVELAND Former Cleveland school bus driver Ariel Castro faces 977 criminal charges stemming from the abduction and decade-long imprisonment of three women who were freed two months ago, as 648 new charges were added on Friday, prosecutors said.

 A grand jury's indictment spans from August 2002, when Castro was accused of abducting the first of the women, through May of this year when the women and a 6-year-old girl fathered during her mother's captivity escaped his Cleveland home.